Applications Guide

 1. Create a GitHub Personal Access Token (PAT) with appropriate permissions:

-The token will be securely stored and used by both Flux and GitHub Actions runners.
+The token will be securely stored and used by both Argo CD and GitHub Actions runners.

 Application Structure